estivensal7/Estiven-Salazar-CE-TakeHome/LessonPlan.md

 ### 15. Instructor Demo: 07-QueueDemo (5 minutes)

 -   Review the activity with students line by line.
--   Explain the concepts of queues utilizing the diagrams in the presentation slides.
+-   Explain the concept of queues utilizing the diagrams in the presentation slides.

 ### 16. Students Do: 08-Queue (15 minutes)